CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/README.md

     -DGTEST_HAS_PTHREAD=0

-When Google Test uses pthread, you may need to add flags to your compiler and/or linker to select the pthread library, or you'll get link errors.
+When Google Test uses pthread, you may need to add1 flags to your compiler and/or linker to select the pthread library, or you'll get link errors.
 If you use the CMake script or the deprecated Autotools script, this is taken care of for you.
-If you use your own build script, you'll need to read your compiler and linker's manual to figure out what flags to add.
+If you use your own build script, you'll need to read your compiler and linker's manual to figure out what flags to add1.

 ### As a Shared Library (DLL) ###